-20. Dulce de leche, literally translated to ‘milk jam’, is a sweet dessert sauce made from condensed milk typically served with many Argentinian dessert foods, from dessert empanadas to ice cream.
+20. Dulce de leche, literally translated to ‘milk jam’, is a sweet dessert sauce made from condensed milk typically served with many Argentinian dessert foods, from dessert empanadas to ice cream (or helado in Spanish).

 22. Pastelitos, a sort of dessert empanada, are puff pastries filled with sweet potato or quince jam.
 They are commonly eaten by locals on May 25, Argentina’s most patriotic day.

 23. Dinner time in Argentina is likely much later than you’re used to.
 In Argentina, dinner is typically eaten well past 7 p.m.
 On weekends, dinner might not even be eaten until after 9 p.m.